SQream/sqream_docs/configuration_guides/ldap.rst

 *************************************

 Lightweight Directory Access Protocol (LDAP) is an authentication management service.
-Once LDAP is configured to authenticate SQream users, all existing roles, with the exception of a ``SUPERUSER``, are required to be authenticated by an LDAP server.
+Once LDAP is configured to authenticate SQream users, all existing SQream roles, with the exception of a ``SUPERUSER``, will be required to be authenticated by an LDAP server.